 The Junior Science and Humanities Symposia (JSHS) Program is jointly sponsored by the US Departments of the Army, Navy, and Air Force, in cooperation with leading research universities throughout the nation.
 The Department of Defense generously provides funding for the National symposium and JSHS scholarships.

-This year's 2016 NNJJSHS will include three topic areas sponsored by the Army.
+This year's 2017 NNJJSHS will include four topic areas sponsored by the Army.
 One will be for the Best in Nanotechnology, for qualified papers from selected students whose research papers apply to this field.
 The next will be from selected papers that qualify for Best in Advanced Materials Science (Additive Manufacturing), for those students interested in research papers related to materials science.
 The third will be for Best in Robotics Technology, among the qualified papers from selected students across this field.
-The winners or 1st runner-ups selected from each topic area will receive a 'Tour of Duty' to meet with Army experts, respectively, who support Nanotechnology, Advanced Materials Science and Robotics.
+The fourth will be for Best in Aerospace & Aeronautics, among the relevant papers submitted by students in this field.
+The winners or 1st runner-ups selected from each topic area will receive a 'Tour of Duty' to meet with Army experts, respectively, who support Nanotechnology, Advanced Materials Science, Robotics, and Aerospace & Aeronautics.